New Electronic Certificates Now Offered by Canada

 Eligibility for Applications Filed After January 4, 2023

-Individuals who file an application for Canadian certificate are eligible for an e-certificate so long as they:
+Individuals who file an application for a Canadian certificate are eligible for an e-certificate so long as they:

 - apply for a Canadian Citizen certificate;